 Ambitious £5 million project will plant more than half a million trees to reduce flooding, improve air quality and remove 100,000 tonnes of CO2 from the atmosphere

 Ribble Rivers Trust, alongside project partners Lune Rivers Trust and Wyre Rivers Trust, have launched a decade-long campaign to double the area of woodland across Lancashire to fight climate change, improve air quality and reduce flooding.

 Working with private and public sector supporters together with community-based groups and conservation charities, the Trusts are aiming to plant over 500,000 trees over the next decade, creating 500 hectares of new or restored woodland.
 The new woodlands will be located alongside the Rivers Ribble, Lune and Wyre together with their network of tributaries which stretch from the Yorkshire Border to the coast beyond Preston.

-The Committee on Climate Change (CCC) calculates that the UK as a whole needs to plant at least 100 square miles of new woodland EVERY YEAR.
+The IPCC (Intergovernmental Panel on Climate Change) suggests that the UK as a whole needs to plant at least between 30,000 and 50,000 hectares of new woodland every year.
 According to Forest Research, last year, the UK struggled to plant half this number of trees, with the overwhelming majority of those planted in Scotland.

 Lancashire itself covers 1.2% of the UK, which for us means planting 381 hectares of woodland a year.
-Additionally, in order to meet CCC greenhouse gas reduction targets over the next decade, we need to plant at least 50,000 trees throughout Lancashire EVERY YEAR.
+Additionally, in order to meet greenhouse gas reduction targets over the next decade, we need to plant at least 50,000 trees throughout Lancashire every year.

-The Lancashire Woodland Connect will not only help the county and the country meet environmental targets, it will also provide a host of direct benefits for the entire county in terms of:
+Lancashire Woodland Connect will not only help the county and the country meet environmental targets, it will also provide a host of direct benefits in terms of:

 - Improved air quality